This article describes how to create a new contract draft automatically. It contains the following topics:

 You can also control the exact signing order by turning the toggle on, as shown below:

-Finally, you can customize all details of the signature fields by matching them up with variable data input (based on editable fields from the template you use for the draft creation):
+- Finally, you can customize all details of the signature fields by matching them up with variable data input (based on data fields from the template you use for the draft creation):

 Who becomes the owner of the new draft once the automation is run?

-If a draft is created by the Create draft automation action, the automation creator will be automatically assigned as the owner of the new draft, disregarding if the chosen in the automation trigger event template is one of Contractbook premade templates or a template shared with you instead of the one you own yourself.
+- If the automation gets executed and creates a draft, the automation creator will be assigned as the owner of the new draft, disregarding if the chosen template is one of Contractbook premade templates or a template from shared with the team space.